 This book is a kind of documentation of my journey in awareness.
 At times I will correct, clarify, or amend something I may have stated in a previous chapter because as my awareness deepens, so too does my insight and view of what is.
 This is in the spirit of the scientific method, which is open to change in the face of new evidence which may lead to a revised view of reality.
 This is not in the spirit of “religious truth,” which is “unchanging,” even in the face of invalidating and/or contradictory evidence to religious beliefs.
-While I am not a formal “scientist” in the strict sense of the word, as I am not particularly versed in scientific terms, theories, etc., I have an immense passion in examining human nature, our motivations, how we evolved into the beings we are today, as well as the nature of reality and the universe.
-While I am also not a formal “philosopher” in the strict sense of the word, as I have never been formally educated in philosophy and am not particularly versed in philosophical terms, philosophical positions, etc., it could be said I am and always have been a philosopher by nature, whose epistemology relies primarily on sound reasoning and logic, while also deeply considering scientific knowledge in formulating my positions.
+While I am not a formal “scientist” in the strict sense of the word, as I am not particularly well versed in scientific terms, theories, etc., I have an immense passion for scientific and historical facts, and in examining things such as human nature, our motivations, how we evolved into the beings we are today, as well as the nature of reality and the universe.
+While I am also not a formal “philosopher” in the strict sense of the word, as I have never been formally educated in philosophy and am also not particularly well versed in philosophical terms, philosophical positions, etc., it could be said I am and always have been a philosopher by nature, whose epistemology relies primarily on sound reasoning and logic, while also deeply considering scientific knowledge in formulating my positions.
 Interestingly enough, philosophy was at one time considered a “science” of sorts, and especially in ancient times with some of the greatest philosophers of all time such as Plato, Aristotle, Epicurus, and Lucretius, among others.
 It is from the womb of philosophy where modern science was born, as even today philosophy frames questions, and science is a strategy for arriving at consensus answers to many of these questions.
 Indeed, philosophy and science go hand in hand.

 While some relativists may argue there are “no absolutes,” this is incorrect because to believe there are no absolutes is itself an absolute – that there are no absolutes.
 Theists have often correctly pointed out the problem with this relativistic point of view because of this contradiction.
 So does this mean the theist is therefore correct their God is this “absolute truth?”
 Not quite.
 They are half right.
 There is absolute truth.
 There has to be otherwise there would be no basis from which to speak of anything whatsoever, even the very idea there is no such thing as absolute truth.
 Ironically, one can never deny the fact of absolute truth without affirming its reality.
-However, the reason absolute truth cannot be a “god” is because truth is not a “thing,” “entity,” or “being,” but is rather what actually is.
+However, the reason absolute truth cannot be a “god” is because truth is not a “thing,” “entity,” or “being,” but is rather what actually is, which therefore cannot be limited to any given thing, entity, or being.
 This is not the same as the idea of “objective morality,” or “absolute morality,” which is a point I address at length in the chapter, “Morality?”
 The phenomenon of “cognitive dissonance,” or the psychological discomfort we experience when our beliefs are confronted by invalidating evidence for our beliefs, further illustrates the fact of absolute truth independent of our opinions or beliefs.
 For if “truth” is nothing more than a subjective opinion, then we would never experience cognitive dissonance in the first place, since there would then be no corrective – no absolute truth against which to know what is not true, and therefore no way to perceive any conflict between our beliefs and reality.

 The fact there is absolute truth, and/or absolute fact is well-illustrated by Marshall Brian in his book, “How God Works.”
 He explains how if all of the scientific knowledge we have today was somehow lost or eradicated, and all our formulas, equations, laws of physics, and other scientific facts about the universe were somehow forgotten, new scientists would eventually discover the exact same scientific facts we have today – precisely because truth, and/or fact is objective – in other words, everyone who looks at the data, evidence, and sound reasoning with intellectual honesty will come to the exact same conclusions about what is actually true.
 To put it simply, those who acknowledge and value evidence will all agree the Earth is not flat, but a sphere, and those who also acknowledge and value sound reasoning and logic will all agree that two plus two equals four and not five, and that squares cannot be round, nor can circles be angular.
 There is no “wiggle room” for “different facts” because facts are facts, which by definition means they are unchanging regardless of one’s personal opinion or belief.
 Two plus two will always equal four, and is simply not a matter of opinion, but a matter of fact.
 Opinions on the other hand, are always a subjective point of view which can therefore vary greatly from person to person.
 Fact and/or truth is by definition not subjective, unlike all opinion and matters of “faith.”
 Faith in terms of “religious faith” is simply an opinion – a subjective point of view and not an actual matter of fact, because if religious faith was a matter of fact, then all religions would agree on the “facts” of the supernatural instead of what we have today, with so many varied faiths, opinions, and theological arguments of how God and “the supernatural” supposedly “work” in our world.
 The fact there is any disagreement at all between these different faiths and theologies demonstrate these views to be opinions and nothing more.
-Scientific and logical matters of fact are only able to be called fact precisely because the data, evidence, and sound reasoning reveal the undeniable fact of a matter, and those who value evidence and sound reasoning will acknowledge and agree with these facts, such as the fact the Earth is a sphere instead of flat, and that two plus two equals four and not ten.
+Scientific and logical matters of fact are only able to be called fact precisely because the tools of data, evidence, and sound reasoning reveal the fact of a matter, and those who value evidence and sound reasoning will acknowledge and agree with these facts, such as the fact the Earth is a sphere instead of flat, and that two plus two equals four and not ten.
 That is why there can be no variation in matters of fact and/or truth.
 As Greta Christina well put it, you are entitled to your own opinions, but you are not entitled to your own facts.

 While I do not agree with some of the viewpoints of many religious and political fundamentalists, the general desire that they and many of us feel for everyone to agree on a given ideology or worldview is understandable, since most of us would prefer peace over war, and if we can agree on a common worldview and goals, then it would appear there would be far more peace and less war in the world.
 However, the problem with this approach, as has been demonstrated over millennia of wars, is we cannot organize a peaceful society around ideologies since they are based on subjective belief instead of objective truth.
 Truth is not an ideology.
 Truth is.
 Because of the subjectivity of faith, of belief, there will therefore always be disagreement about such matters, and with it a desire from those in power to impose the acceptance of their ideologies by force, as the Roman Empire did during the dawn of the Common Era, as the Catholic Church did in the Middle Ages, and as the Nazis did in the early 20th century.
 To approach organizing a society from an emotionally and ignorance driven faith-based point of view, which by its nature requires coercion and fear of the consequences for non-compliance to ensure complete adherence, instead of a pragmatically and educated driven factual-based point of view, which only requires we naturally accept and honor what is actually true without coercion, can only lead to more of the same because the bottom line is, if we based the organization of our society around what is actually true instead of what we believe things to be as we do with religious faith, there would be far more peace, compassion, and understanding.
 In a nutshell, knowledge of truth is freedom and peace, while ignorance is slavery and war.